I realize this Banana Spinach Smoothie might sound weird, but give it a try!

 The full recipe is below.
 Let me know how you like it – and what variations of it you make!
 Feel free to tag me @fANNEtasticfood on social media if you share a picture.

-Here are a few other healthy smoothie recipes to try:
+Here are some more healthy smoothie recipes to try:

 - Ginger Turmeric Smoothie Recipe with Mango